 Oak trees are either deciduous or evergreen, yet all have toothed Oak leaves and dense, furrowed bark.
 In the spring, Oak flowers release large amounts of pollen into the air, producing a distinctive fruit known to most people as the acorn.
-The acorn is a cup-like structure called a cupule -- each contains one seed and takes 6-18 months to mature.
+The acorn is a cup-like structure called a cupule — each contains one seed and takes 6-18 months to mature.
 This fruit is a favorite among many species of birds and animals, including gray squirrels, blue jays, chipmunks, deer mice, and even black bears.
-In addition to replicating the significant parts of a silk Oak tree, acorns can also be added as decoration to increase authenticity (fake squirrels can be used as well, but that’s a topic for another day!).
+In addition to replicating the significant parts of an artificial Oak tree, acorns can also be added as decoration to increase authenticity (fake squirrels can be used as well, but that’s a topic for another day!).

 Silk Oak Geography

 The Oak genus is native to the north temperate zone, from the cold latitudes down to tropical Asia and the Americas.
 In the Middle Ages, quarter-sawed boards were used for interior paneling of upscale buildings in and around London.
 It was an easy commodity because there were vast forests of Oak covering the more significant part of central Europe at the time.
 English Oak was a favorite timber of the Greeks and Romans, who used it to build their long ships, churches, and even cannons.
 Today, there are over 80 species of the Oak growing in North America.
 Their diversity can also be reflected in custom manufactured silk Oak trees by an expert producer of artificial trees.